-Doubling native bird numbers in the Landsborough valley
+Recovery of native birds in the Landsborough Valley

 IntroductionThanks to more than 20 years of trapping and aerial 1080 treatment, native birds are flourishing in the remote South Westland valley.